Federal statistical system

-The Federal Statistical System of the United States is the decentralized network of federal agencies which produce data and official statistics about the people, economy, natural resources, and infrastructure of the United States.
+In the United States, the federal statistical system (FSS) refers to a decentralized network of federal agencies which produce data and official statistics about the people, economy, natural resources, and infrastructure of the country.
+It is led by the Chief Statistician of the United States (CSOTUS) and the Interagency Council on Statistical Policy and is composed of 13 principal statistical agencies and 3 recognized statistical units, 24 Statistical Officials (across 24 major cabinet agencies), approximately 100 additional federal statistical programs engaged in statistical activities, and several cross system interagency and advisory bodies.

 Background

 In contrast to many other countries, the United States does not have a primary statistical agency.
 Instead, the statistical system is decentralized, with 13 statistical agencies, two of which are independent agencies and the remaining 11 generally located in different government departments.
 This structure keeps statistical work in close proximity to the various cabinet-level departments that use the information.
 In addition, three other statistical units of government agencies are recognized by the OMB as having statistical work as part of their mission.

-As of fiscal year 2013 (FY13), the 13 principal statistical agencies have statistical activities as their core mission and conduct much of the government’s statistical work.
+As of fiscal year 2013 (FY13), the 13 principal statistical agencies have statistical activities as their core mission and conduct much of the government's statistical work.
 A further 89 federal agencies were appropriated at least $500,000 of statistical work in FY11, FY12, or FY13 in conjunction with their primary missions.
-All together, the total budget allocated to the Federal Statistical System is estimated to be $6.7 billion for FY13.
+All together, the total budget allocated to the federal statistical system is estimated to be $6.7 billion for FY13.
+In FY20, FY21, and FY22, the total budgets allocated to the federal statistical system are estimated to be $12.0, $7.0, and $7.1 billion, respectively.
+The larger budget size of FY20 is attributable to the 2020 census, amounting to 54% of the FY20 budget.

-The Federal Statistical System is coordinated through the Office of Management and Budget (OMB).
+The federal statistical system is coordinated through the Office of Management and Budget (OMB).
 OMB establishes and enforces statistical policies and standards, ensures that resources are proposed for priority statistical programs, and approves statistical surveys conducted by the Federal government under the Paperwork Reduction Act.
-The Chief Statistician of the United States, also housed within OMB, provides oversight, coordination, and guidance for Federal statistical activities, working in collaboration with leaders of statistical agencies.
+The Chief Statistician of the United States, also housed within OMB, provides oversight, coordination, and guidance for federal statistical activities, working in collaboration with leaders of statistical agencies.